Magic Judge Certification

 Leadership, Presence, and Charisma (LPC): Level three judges are often in explicit leadership roles at events – team leading and head judging, and therefore need to be good at managing other judges.
 Furthermore, as representatives of the community, it is important that they are approachable and working with them is an enjoyable experience.

-Development of Other Judges (DOJ): As some of the most experienced judges in the program, level three judges have a lot of knowledge that they can share, and helping others achieve their goals is an integral part of the growth of the judge community.
+Development and Evaluation of Judges (DEJ): As some of the most experienced judges in the program, level three judges have a lot of knowledge that they can share, and helping others achieve their goals is an integral part of the growth of the judge community.
 Furthermore, as a leader, it is important to understand the strengths and weaknesses of your team, so that you can properly assign tasks and delegate authority.

 Logistics and Tournament Operations (LTO): Of course, a huge part of a level three judge’s role at events is making sure the event functions, outside of just rules and policy.
 Having the awareness to see potential bottlenecks or issues before they appear, or having the flexibility to address challenges that arise is crucial to being a level three judge.